Here is a simple demo to leverage the benefits of Tailwindcss in Jekyll.

 Hopefully, it will help you setup Tailwindcss with Jekyll.
 I’ve added all the necessary instructions in the README file, but if you have questions or something to add, do not hesitate to raise an issue and even make pull requests.

+Permalink to heading Is it perfect?
+Is it another Boostrap-like framework?
 Is it perfect?
 Is it another Boostrap-like framework?

 Not at all for the first question, and also no for the second.